-Security Services and Student Affairs staff members enforce university policies regarding possession, use, and serving of alcoholic beverages.
-University policies reflect Washington state laws, and underage drinking is not permitted.
+Security Services, Student Affairs, and Dining & Event Services staff members enforce university policies regarding possession, use, and serving of alcoholic beverages.
+University policies reflect Washington state laws and underage drinking is not permitted.
 University policies also prohibit on-campus possession, use, or sale of marijuana and illegal drugs per federal and/or state law.
-The university's and Alcohol Drug Policy can he reviewed pugetsound.edu/alcohol-and-drug-policy.
+The university's Alcohol and Drug Policy can be reviewed at pugetsound.edu/alcohol-and-drug-policy.
 If there is a conflict between state and federal laws, federal law takes precedence.
 Violators are subject to sanctions or other corrective action; however, violators instead may be referred for mandatory psychoeducational workshops or substance abuse assessment.
 Counseling for students may be addressed by Student Affairs staff members.